*Details for the 2022 event coming soon*

 Local businesses along the route will be contacted individually and the impact to the businesses discussed with the owners.
 We will work with all affected businesses to assist them to promote their business to our database of entrants.

-Every home on the route will be sent a flyer (during the months of January and February) detailing the timing of the closures, we ask residents to please keep hold of this information for reference.
+Every home on the route will be sent a flyer (during the month of July) detailing the timing of the closures, we ask residents to please keep hold of this information for reference.

 The Borders farming community will again be contacted via the National Farmers Union, we hope that this information will pass from the NFU to landowners who are affected but do not necessarily live on the route.